 In our series Ruisburo at De Ruimte we also work with New Emergences to promote more diversity in experimental (electronic) music.

 At this moment we can’t accept any more new demos.
-Our schedule is full until end 2020 and we can’t add anything extra.
+Our schedule is full until Summer 2021 and we can’t add anything extra.

 Please don’t send us your demos or request if you can release with us.
 Send demos will not be listened to.